doronve/monitor/README.md

-# monitor
+# Monitor
-in search for the perfect monitoring tool (for me)
+In search for the perfect monitoring tool (for me)